emilymliau/capstone/README.md

-# capstone
-Leveraging Multi-GPA-Tree to Analyze the Genetic Architecture of Substance Use Disorders
+### Leveraging Multi-GPA-Tree to Analyze the Genetic Architecture of Substance Use Disorders